 Even if the employee is on leave, you must submit a copy of the unsigned employee evaluation.
 Note on the copy of the evaluation form that the employee is on leave and is unavailable to sign the form.
 Once the employee returns to work, conduct the evaluation and submit the signed original to Human Resources, keeping a copy for your department files and providing a copy of the evaluation to the employee.

 Below Contributor Process

 As noted above, you must attach at least one Notice of Improvement Needed form or a Written Notice for performance issues that was issued during the performance cycle to the evaluation form to support an overall rating of “Below Contributor.”
 Contact Human Resources prior to issuing an overall “Below Contributor” rating to any employee and they will guide you through the process.
 Within 10 workdays of the evaluation meeting, you must provide the employee with a “reevaluation” EWP to follow for the next three months.
 This form can be a copy of the original EWP marked “Reevaluation” or a revised EWP marked “Reevaluation.”
 Obtain the reviewer’s signature first and then the employee’s signature on the reevaluation plan.

 An employee may appeal in writing to the reviewer within 10 workdays of the initial performance evaluation meeting.

-Complete and discuss the Work Description/Performance Plan, Parts I-IV of the EWP for the upcoming performance cycle with employee, using the guidelines provided in a separate document.
-Obtain signatures on Part IV, and send to Human Resources.
+Complete and discuss the Employee Work Plan for the upcoming performance cycle with employee, using the guidelines provided in a separate document.
+Obtain signatures and send to Human Resources.